Cthompsonlbi/Surfs-Up/README.md

 ![JuneTempLowElevPlot](Resources/JuneTempLowElevPlot.png)
 ![DecTempLowElevPlot](Resources/DecTempLowElevPlot.png)

-Just as we did for Deliverables one and two, we used the .describe() function to return the central tendency calculations for the coastal locations.
+Just as we did for Deliverables one and two, we used the .describe() function to return the central tendency calculations of temperatures but,  for the coastal locations only.

 ![JuneTempLowElevStats](Resources/JuneTempLowElevStats.png)
 ![DecTempLowElevStats](Resources/DecTempLowElevStats.png)